joshaber/Few.swift/README.md

 See [FewDemo](FewDemo) for some more involved examples.

-## How does this compare to React-Native/Components?
+## How does this compare to React Native/ComponentKit?

-This is pure conjecture since neither are open source yet, but a few differences I know of:
+A few of the most notable differences:

 1. Few.swift is written in...
 Swift.
 Type safety is cool.
 2. Single-threaded.
-React-Native and Components both do layout on a non-main thread.
+React Native and ComponentKit both do layout on a non-main thread.
 Few.swift keeps everything on the main thread currently.
-3. Both React-Native and Components are battle-tested.
+3. Both React Native and ComponentKit are battle-tested.
 They've been used in shipping apps.
 Few.swift has not.
-4. React-Native has an awesome live reload feature.
+4. React Native has an awesome live reload feature.

 ## Quirks